MNJTF troops kill 10 terrorists, suicide bombers – Daily Trust

-The Multinational Joint Task Force (MNJTF), has said troops of the MNJTF and national troops on Monday killed 10 terrorists of the Islamic State West Africa Province (ISWAP) in Baga, Borno State.
+The Multinational Joint Task Force (MNJTF) yesterday said troops on Monday killed ten terrorists of the Islamic State West Africa Province (ISWAP) in Baga, Borno State.

 “However, vigilant troops spotted their approach and promptly thwarted what could have been an audacious assault,” he added.

-He said in the process, 10 terrorists, including four suicide bombers, were neutralized.
+He said in the process, ten terrorists, including four suicide bombers, were neutralized.
 Others escaped with gunshot wounds, as blood-stained tracks were observed.

 He also said assorted arms and ammunition were impounded from other terrorists who fled in disarray, adding that, “Unfortunately, a soldier paid the supreme, while 5 others sustained varying injuries and have been evaluated for medical attention.”